h2oai/h2o-tutorials/tutorials/pysparkling/Chicago_Crime_Demo.md

-    # Look at the distribution of IUCR column
+# 7. Look at the distribution of the IUCR column
     f_crimes["IUCR"].table()